-Bucket-handle meniscal tears are a type of displaced longitudinal meniscal tear where the inner part is displaced centrally.
+Bucket-handle meniscal tears are a type of displaced vertical meniscal tear where the inner part is displaced centrally.
 They more commonly occur in the medial meniscus and are often associated with anterior cruciate ligament (ACL) tears.

-Bucket-hand tears can m...
+Bucket-hand tears can manif...

-Buckle rib fractures are typical of an anterior compressive force to the chest, most commonly external cardiac massage, but can be seen following any such traumatic injury.
+Buckle rib fractures are incomplete fractures involving only the inner cortex.
+They typically occur due to an anterior compressive force to the chest, most commonly external cardiac massage, but can be seen following any such traumatic injury.

-Bullet-shaped vertebra refers to the anterior beaking of the vertebral body.
+Bullet-shaped or ovoid vertebra refers to the anterior beaking of the vertebral body.